Q: There are so many schools in the U.S. How do I decide which schools to apply to?

 Q: I want to study in the United States, but my English proficiency isn’t good enough yet.
 What can I do?

-A: There are a number of programs for English language study in the United States and online, as well as local possibilities.
+A: There are a number of programs for English language to study in the United States and online, as well as local possibilities.

 Q: Are there opportunities for university exchange programs?